bennygui/earth-public/README.md

-This is the implementation of Earth for BGA: https://boardgamearena.com/gamepanel?game=earth
+This is the implementation of Earth for BGA, with the Abundance expansion: https://boardgamearena.com/gamepanel?game=earth

 This is a copy of the original private repository, stripped of images to